vlkryl/streetview_objectmapping/README.md

 ## Requirements

-The requirements to run the code are: Python 2.7, Numpy, Scipy.
+The requirements to run the code are: Python 2.7, Numpy 1.8.0, Scipy 1.0.0.

 The testing was done in Ubuntu 16.04.